rwmjones/rhrq-riscv-extensions/article.md

 It is most important to note that (non-custom) extensions are not distinct, separate parts of the decoding space.
 RVI appears to want to thread extensions into the gaps between existing base instructions.
-Even major extensions like Vector which appear to have their own major opcode (`OP-V`), also have instructions in `LOAD-FP` and elsewhere.
-Smaller extensions use existing major opcodes and fit into the gaps.
+Major extensions like Vector have their own major opcode (`OP-V`), also have instructions in `LOAD-FP` and elsewhere.
+I have heard extensions which have their own major opcode being called "green-field extensions".
+Smaller extensions use existing major opcodes and fit into the gaps, known as "brown-field extensions".
+All else being equal, brown-field extensions would have a higher chance of being accepted.
 This means that when proposing a new extension you will need to consider existing extensions, which is good practice anyway.

 #### Byte Ordering of Instructions